duykhoa/quote_center/data/JimRohn.md

 What primary of journal is collecting good ideas.

 My journals now make up a significant part of my own library.

+Put your goals in your journal.
+Because one of the major people you want to study is yourself.

+Here is another reason for writing your goals down: It shows you're serious about doing better.

+Everybody hopes thing will get better.
+Everybody hope.
+Poor people hope.
+That's gotta tell you something.
+It means the future isn't getting better by hope.

+The guy is 50 and he's broke, and he's still smiling.
+See that not good.